storesafe/cordova-sqlite-storage/README.md

 - On Windows "Universal" (8.1), rowsAffected can be wrong when there are multiple levels of nesting of INSERT statements.
 - Memory issue observed when adding a large number of records on Android and Amazon Fire-OS, due to JSON implementation (ref: [#18](https://github.com/litehelpers/Cordova-sqlite-storage/issues/18))
 - A stability issue was reported on the iOS version when in use together with [SockJS](http://sockjs.org/) client such as [pusher-js](https://github.com/pusher/pusher-js) at the same time (see [#196](https://github.com/litehelpers/Cordova-sqlite-storage/issues/196)).
 The workaround is to call sqlite functions and [SockJS](http://sockjs.org/) client functions in separate ticks (using setTimeout with 0 timeout).
+- DROP table does not actually delete it in WP(7/8) version, due to limitations of CSharp-SQLite.

 ## Other limitations